djodjonx/dynamic-cdn-webpack-plugin/README.md

 All variables are bind to __window__

+The global variable `__webpack_public_path__`, used by webpack for load assets, be set by the plugin with your value defined on window too.

 ### On server side

 This is only an example for commons use cases, please refer to the __server / proxy__ documentation to be able to perform this action.